 Hey, the goal is for them to connect with you and with others.
 This makes the group more of a “us” than a room full of strangers.

-You also need the ladies to feel a sense of connection in relationship to you, the presenter.
+Again, you also need the ladies to feel a sense of connection to you, the presenter.

-I almost always open with a picture of my family or something that is precious to me.
+I almost always open my talk with a picture of my family or something that is precious to me.

 Be sure to select a pic or image the room can relate to.
 Something that prompts a smile.